xwen1765/blog_site_source/docs/Quaddle2.0/1_Intro.md

 Both Blender and Quaddle2.0 code are open-source.

-All the source code of Quaddle2.0 can be found on our Github: [Quaddle2.0 Github Repo](https://github.com/xwen1765/blender-quaddle) (Currently in private mode, will update later).
+All the source code of Quaddle2.0 can be found on our Github: [Quaddle2.0 Github Repo](https://github.com/xwen1765/blender-quaddle).

 To download blender, you can use this link for the latest version: [Download Blender](https://www.blender.org/download/).